 Social situation Economic and social participation severely restricted

-For a large proportion of Chad’s population, basic economic and social rights are not guaranteed.
+A large proportion of Chad’s population has inadequate access to basic economic and social rights.
 This particularly affects women, young people and the rural population.
 People with disabilities are largely excluded from participation in society.

 Health facility for malnourished children, Notre Dame des Apotres in N`Djamena, Chad